 BIOMATERIALS & MECHANOTRANSDUCTION

-Nanoscale Biomaterials for Stem Cell Osteogenesis and FAK Signaling
+Nanoscale Biomaterials for Stem Cell Osteogenesis and Focal Adhesion Signaling

-MSCs are induced to differentiate into osteogenic fate by culturing on advanced nanostructured biomaterials and the role of focal adhesion signaling (FAK) in this induction is investigated with MSCs displaying FAK-shRNA or overexpression.
+MSCs are induced to differentiate into osteogenic fate by culturing on advanced nanostructured biomaterials and the regulatory role of focal adhesion signaling is investigated with MSCs displaying FAK-shRNA or overexpression.

-Mechanical Control of Bone and Stem Cell Fate and ROCK Signaling
+Mechanical Loading Control of Bone and Stem Cell Fate and Cytoskeleton-Nucleoskeleton Mechanosensor

-Osteoblastic and stem cells are molecularly manipulated to express altered cell tension signaling, e.g., ROCK, and exposed to fluid flow-induced shear and mechanical cell stretch to reveal the role of tension signaling in mechanotransduction during skeletal differentiation.
+Osteoblasts and stem cells are manipulated to express altered cytoskeletal-nucleoskeletal tension sensors, ROCK and Nesprin, and exposed to fluid shear and mechanical stretch to reveal the mechanotransduction mechanisms of skeletal development/homeostasis.

 Geometric-Molecular Integrative Control of Cadherin Cell-Cell Interaction

-Cell-cell interaction is co-manipulated by cell micropatterning (isolated vs. connected) and molecular engineering (RNA silencing and overexpression of cadherins) to examine the role of intercellular interaction in bone and stem cell fate decision in both static and dynamic cultures.
+Cell-cell junction is co-manipulated by cell micropatterning (isolated vs. connected) and molecular engineering (silencing and overexpression of Cadherins) to examine the role of intercellular interaction in bone and stem cell fate decision in both static and dynamic cultures.

-MSC adipogenesis is inhibited by applying mechanical signals (stretch, fluid flow) and soluble factor (retinoic acid), and potential co-regulatory role of BMP, FAK/ROCK/cadherin, and RAR signaling is tested to reveal mechanical-biochemical crosstalk in downregulating adipogenesis for obesity study.
+MSC adipogenesis is inhibited by mechanical cues (stretch, fluid flow) and soluble factor (retinoic acid) and co-regulatory role of BMP, FAK/ROCK/Nesprin/Cadherin, and RAR is tested to understand mechanical-biochemical crosstalk in MSC adipogenesis for obesity study.

-An in vitro impulsive cell pressurization device is developed to investigate TBI conditions of human neuronal cells.
-Neuronal regenerative medicine is pursued by utilizing micropatterned biomaterials and by applying cell stretch, fluid flow, and ultrasound to neuronal precursor cells.
+An in vitro impulsive cell pressurization device is developed to investigate traumatic injury conditions of human neural cells.
+Neural regenerative medicine is pursued by utilizing graphene and micropatterned biomaterials and by applying stretch, fluid shear, and ultrasound to neural precursor cells.

-Microfluidics for Bone Cell Mechanotransduction and Stem Cell Migration
+Microfluidics for Bone Cell Mechanotransduction and Stem Cell/Cancer Cell Migration

-A novel multichannel microfluidic device mimicking in vivo micro-flows is designed for testing fluid flow effects on bone cells.
-Stem cell rescue of damaged cells is examined via assessing stem cell migration within a microfluidic channel containing healthy and damaged cells.
+A novel multichannel microfluidic device mimicking in vivo microflows is designed to test fluid shear effects on bone cells.
+Stem cell rescue of damaged cells and cancer cell migration/metastasis are investigated via novel biomimetic flow-stretch multi-mechanics platforms.

 Lim Lab Research Gallery